 C is a structured programming language.
 It is also known as function orientated programming language.

 C programming language was developed in the year of 1972 by Dennis Ritchie at Bell Laboratories in USA (AT & T).

 In the year of 1968, research was started by Dennis Ritchie on programming languages like BCPL, CPL.
 The main aim of his research was to develop a new language to create an OS called UNIX.
 After four years of research, a new programming language was created with solutions for drawbacks in languages like BCPL & CPL.
 In the year of 1972, the new language was introduced with the name “Traditional C”.

-The name 'c' was selected from the sequence of previous language ‘B’ (BCPL), because most of the features of 'c' was derived from BCPL (B language).
+The name 'c' was selected from the sequence of previous language ‘B’ (BCPL) because most of the features of 'c' were derived from BCPL (B language).

 The first outcome of the c language was UNIX operating system.
 The initial UNIX OS was completely developed using 'c' programming language.

 The founder of the ‘C’ language, Dennis Ritchie is known as “Father of C” and also “Father of UNIX”.

 C programming language is a very popular programming language because it is reliable, simple and easy to use and it is the base for almost all the other programming languages.

 The following are the language before ‘c’ & various versions of ‘c’.

 The CPL was invented by Martin Richards at the University of Cambridge in the early of 1960s.